Home FLASHES Preserving Ethnicity- World Nomad Games and India’s participation

 Kusbegilik is another highly unusual sport that is featured at the Nomad Games.
 The event has three categories at the competition- hunting with eagles (Burkit), hawks (Karshyga) or falcons (Itelgi).
 It takes many years for an experienced hunter (Berkutchi) to tame and train a hunting bird.

-There are various martial art forms like Kurash, Koresh, Alysh, Qazaq Kureshi.
-But Audaryspak (Horeseback Wrestling) is quite wild and vicious.
-The bouts take place in a 15m-diameter sandy arena where each participant aim is to pull his opponent onto the ground.
+There are various martial art forms like Kurash, Koresh, Alysh, and Qazaq Kureshi.
+But Audaryspak (Horseback Wrestling) is quite wild and vicious.
+The bouts take place in a 15m-diameter sandy arena where each participant aims to pull his opponent onto the ground.
 The wrestler also gets points for lifting his opponent from the saddle or pushing them out of the circle.

 Indian Participation at the Games

 It is an unknown fact that Indian athletes too performed at the World Nomad Games 2024.
-This year there were around 45 participants competing in Sadaq atu (Traditional Archery), Kurash & Alysh (Belt Wrestling), and Qazaq Kureshi (Traditional Kazakh Wrestling).
+This year around 45 participants were competing in Sadaq atu (Traditional Archery), Kurash & Alysh (Belt Wrestling), and Qazaq Kureshi (Traditional Kazakh Wrestling).

 India returned with 1 gold medal and 5 bronze medals.
-Pincky Balhara, 2018 Asian Games silver medallist, won gold on Women’s -57kg category in Kurash.
-Balhara is also a bronze medallist in Asian Beach Games in 2016.
+Pincky Balhara, 2018 Asian Games silver medallist, won gold in Women’s -57kg category in Kurash.
+Balhara is also a bronze medallist in the Asian Beach Games in 2016.

 Om Rattan and Veerdavinder Walia won bronze in Men’s -60kg Kurash and +100kg Kurash respectively.